ISL97702,Dual output boost converter,Boost with Dual Reference Outputs

 ● Idiode is the current of the diode;

-Xpixels are the number of pixels lit at the same time.
+● Xpixels are the number of pixels lit at the same time.

 |

 Figure 2.
-A typical ISL97702 circuit. |
+Typical ISL97702 circuit. |

 Boost converter

-Dual output voltage options
+Dual output voltage selection

 The input voltage is disconnected